N=3-extended Supersymmetric Schwarzian and Liouville Theories: super-Liouville theory

-with a 1-form $\gamma$.
-However it would be impossible to find a local expression of $\gamma$ in the supercovariant formulation, i.e., in terms of superfields, as was for the $N=(4,0)$ case.\footnote{ Such a local expression of the anomalous term is possible for $N\le 2$, as commented in the end of this paper.} Therefore we look for it in the component formulation.
-To this end the author has done rather massive calculations, using the expansion formulae of $f$ and $\varphi_a$ in Appendix A. The details of the calculations were exposed in \cite{Note}.
-We quote only the result

-Putting (\ref{dgamma}) in (\ref{Omega'}) the Kirillov-Kostant 2-form takes an exact form.
-By integrating over the boundary term along the coadjoint orbit ${\cal O}_{(b,c)}$ the action of the $N=(3,0)$ super-Liouville theory is given by
+In the end of Section 2 we have also shown that the Kirillov-Kostant two-form $\widehat\Omega_b$ on the coadjoint orbit can be written in an exact form $\widehat\Omega_b=dL$.
+Remember that $L$ is a one-form in the space of the cadjoint orbit.
+The $N=(3,0)$ super-Liouville theory is given by integrating $L$ along the orbit as

+The left-moving sector is described by the $N=3$ superspace, while the right-moving sector by the extra space for the orbit ${\cal O}_b$.
 It is worth checking the non-supersymmetric limit of the theory.
-The purely bosonic part of $\cal S$ has been already given by (\ref{Sexpansion}), while the one of $\gamma$ found in the first line in the above expansion. $\Delta$ and $y$ take the familiar form in the non-supersymmetric limit.
+The purely bosonic part of ${\cal S}(f,\varphi;x,\theta)$ has been already given by (\ref{Sexpansion}), while the one of $\gamma$ can be found in the first line in the formula (\ref{explicit-gamma}). $\Delta$ and $y$ take the familiar forms in the non-supersymmetric limit.
 By the assumption (\ref{b(x)}) it follows that

-Putting these results together and using the constraint (\ref{h-constraint}) we get
+Putting these results together and using the constraint (\ref{nonsusy-const}) we get

-which is indeed the the non-supersymmetric Schwarzian action given in \cite{Al}.
+which is indeed the the non-supersymmetric Liouville action given in \cite{Al}.

 Let us study symmetries of the action.
-To this end we prefer the non-local form

-The 1-form $y$ and the 2-form therein transform respectively as given by (\ref{dy}) and (\ref{d2-form}) in Appendix B, while ${\cal S}$ and $\Delta^{1\over 2}b$ as given by (\ref{deltaS}) and (\ref{A})\footnote{$\Delta^{1\over 2}b$ is a superconformal field with weight ${3\over 2}$.}.
-By using these formulae we find that
+The $N=3$ superconformal invariance is evident from the original form of the action (\ref{I'}) given by (\ref{LH-def})

+We may be interested in finding the energy-momentum tensor of the theory.
+The usual recipe for this is to recalculate $\delta_v L$ by assuming $dv\ne 0$.
+All the calculations in Section 3 have been done with $dv=0$.
+With $dv\ne 0$ the formula (\ref{deltay'}) for $\delta_vy$ is modified as